 What are genes and what is gene therapy?

-Gene therapy can take several forms depending on the condition it aims to treat.
+Gene therapy is part of a rapidly growing field of medicine termed “biologicals” which refers to a new approach to treating or preventing certain conditions using genes instead of traditional drugs as we commonly use today.
+Gene therapy can take several forms, depending on the condition it aims to treat.
 Most commonly it involves inserting a healthy gene into the cells of a patient with the aim of treating their disease.
-This works by the new gene instructing the body to build proteins that repair or prevent cells from dying.
+This can work by the new gene instructing the body to build proteins that are missing but necessary for the normal functions of an organ.
+It may also repair or prevent cells from dying.
 Other forms of gene therapy involve inserting a copy of a gene to replace a defective one or deactivating a gene that is not functioning properly.

 Gene therapy and Parkinson's